tdbianco/starter-hugo-academic/content/post/2025-01-09-what-i-learned-when-i-couldn-t-rewrite-my-papers/index.en.md

 Between the ages of six and ten, growing up in the '90s with no parental control over what I watched on TV, I developed an obsession with movies about heroines locked in asylums and mental institutions.
 To my fascination and horror, the doctors' reasons for confining these women often reflected my inner world---my fantasies, my ways of communicating, my interactions.
 I learned to treat those aspects of myself with secrecy, while also developing an early fascination with psychology.
 Years later, I decided I wanted to protect people like me from the dire consequences of simply being themselves and study medicine to become a psychiatrist.

 Along the way, I lacked the courage to see it through, but I had, when I had almost lost hope, found my people.
-I enrolled in a PhD program at an autism clinical centre, hopeful that it would fulfil my childhood dream.
+I enrolled in a PhD program at an autism clinical centre, hopeful that it would fulfill my childhood dream.
 Looking back, this was a genuine intuition---one that I believed would bring me closer to my truth.
 Yet, in hindsight, it also feels like an extreme act of masking.

 Fast forward to my early postdoc years, and I had almost entirely fused my personal and professional identities.
 As a medical trainee and researcher, I had only ever met autistic people within the formalized dynamics of doctor-patient or researcher-participant relationships.
 That changed in 2020, when I attended a talk by Dr. Mary Doherty, an autistic advocate, who shared her experience of attending a major autism conference.
 As she described feeling treated as a specimen rather than a person, I started crying.